British Rail Class 508: Description

 Once a new build of EMUs was completed, the Class 508s were sent slowly to their originally intended home on the Merseyrail network.
-Driver training began at Kirkdale on 17 February 1982 and the first Class 508 began service on the Northern line the following month.
+Driver training began at Kirkdale TMD on 17 February 1982 and the first Class 508 began service on the Northern line the following month.
 The first Wirral line service commenced on 8 June 1984 and the Class 508s had completely displaced the fleet by the end of March 1985.
 The fleet was then working in parallel with the already well-established fleet of EMUs across the River Mersey, which had been working on Merseyside since 1978.

 Operations

 Silverlink/London Overground

 Silverlink leased three 508/0s in 2003 for operation on the Watford DC Line to assist its fleet of EMUs.
 They were modified to make them inter-operable with 313s and were reclassified as Class 508/3.
 These were withdrawn following the delivery of units, and the 508/3s were scrapped in 2013.